dine909/csdr/README.md

 To compile *sdr.js*, first get <a href="http://emscripten.org/">Emscripten</a>.
 (It turns out that there is an *emscripten* package in Ubuntu repositories.)

-To install and build dependencies (for now, only FFTW3):

-    make emcc-get-deps

-To compile *sdr.js* (which will be created in the `sdr.js` subdirectory):

-    make emcc

-You can test *sdr.js* by opening *sdr.html*.
-It contains a test for *firdes_lowpass_f* for this time.

-To remove *sdr.js* and the compiled dependencies:

-    make emcc-clean

 ## [nmux](#nmux)